 - You have a documented disability.

 Sometimes issues arise for students that extend beyond campus.
 Maybe it is a personal issue, dealing with grief or loss, or feelings of anxiety or stress.
 Personal counseling is a chance to discuss whatever is on your mind with a licensed professional counselor.
 The sessions are free to students and are offered in a confidential setting.
 Off-campus referrals are made for longer term concerns.
 If you would like more information about the services available please contact the office View more information about the counseling services.

 Colleges provide reasonable accommodations to qualified individuals with disabilities.
 Our office of Disability Services is committed to working with students and staff to make appropriate accommodations that create an equal opportunity for success.
-More detailed information on accessing these services can be found here.
+View information on accessing disability services at RSC.